 Yes!
 There are plenty of fun things to do on a day trip to Fitzroy Island from hiking the rainforest trails to relaxing on the gorgeous beaches.
 Water activities are popular with snorkelling, diving and kayaking on the coral reef at the top of the list.

 If you want to unwind you can sunbathe on the beach, order a meal at the café or simply relax with a cocktail or a coffee and enjoy the lovely view.
-Catching the ferry to Fitzroy Island is a great way to spend a day in Cairns.
+Catching the ferry to Fitzroy Island is a great way to spend a day in Cairns and the perfect addition to a Cairns itinerary.

 *Disclosure* – Some of the links on this page are affiliate links which means I may make a small commission on sales that result from clicks on those links.
 This does not cost you any extra and helps to keep this website running.
 Thank you for your support!